ShengLin1001/VASP_uniaxi_biaxi_stretch/README.md

 # VASP_uniaxi_biaxi_stretch
-For thin film of hcp gold, We execute uniaxial / biaxial stretch to calculate the inplane young's modulus
+For thin film of hcp / fcc gold, We execute uniaxial / biaxial stretch to calculate the inplane young's modulus

+## Preprocess
+generate the film using Atoms object in ASE stretch it along uniaxial or biaxial direction or any direction

+## Postprocess
+Post data
+Post data2
+Post diff
+Post param
+Post param2
+Post param statistics
+Post time
+Post warning

+## usage
+updating

+## what's library needed?
+updating
+see environment.yml
+run code:
+conda env create -f environment.yml

+if you have any problem, please contact me for free, 12324025@zju.edu.cn